wenbo-yang/Chisel-Scripts/README.md

 # Chisel-Scripts
-scripts for testing and model preparations
+scripts for testing and image preparations